Some thoughts on primary buttons

 Having more than 1 primary buttons on a page creates noise, and is more likely to slow me down or cause me to make mistakes.

 If there is a need for multiple buttons, decide which one is the primary and style the other ones differently.
 For example, having multiple grey buttons and one green button gives more weight to what might be the primary and secondary actions.

 Sometimes, thinking about the content a little harder will make the design much easier to use.

 Buttons vs. links, what's the difference?

-Well, buttons should trigger actions.
-Buttons should interact with data.
+Buttons should trigger actions.
+They should interact with data.
 If you're submitting a form or deleting a comment, then a button is what to use.
 This is because you are taking data and doing something with it.
-Sending it, deleting it, saving it.
+Sending it, deleting it or saving it.

 Links are a means of navigating between pages.
-You usually navigate to a form using a link, then submit it using a button.
-If you’re using the following in your markup, it’s almost certain that you’re doing it wrong.
+You may navigate to a form using a link, then submit it using a button.

 As always, I'm happy to talk about this more if you're interested.

 - 2 minutes